klannk/Peptide_based_LMM/DOCUMENTATION.md

 ### Install

 Run the provided installer for MacOS or Windows.
-You need to have python installed on your computer.
-The application contains a button to install necessary dependencies, so you don´t need to install them manually.

 The Windows Installer will install the application under /USER/AppData/Local/PBLMM.
 There you can find the Result files.

-Dependencies:
-    numpy
-    pandas
-    statsmodels
-    scipy
-    matplotlib

 ### Input data